 “IFS has stamped its authority on the remote site service industry and become an attractive proposition for clients and staff alike,” Horne explains.

-Throughout the current economic slowdown that is affecting commodity prices, IFS has remained positive and focused its energies on making the right investments to ensure a solid platform from which to grow once the market turns.
+Throughout the current economic slowdown that is affecting commodity prices, International Facilities Services has remained positive and focused its energies on making the right investments to ensure a solid platform from which to grow once the market turns.
 “To be successful in these markets requires an intimate knowledge of local conditions, specialist skills and a focus on logistics.
 As such, IFS has placed great emphasis on its people and clients, spending a significant amount of time working on the ground in the harshest conditions to develop a competitive edge in the market.
 This has been instrumental in being able to showcase our portfolio of bespoke solutions to the various prospective clients across a wide geography,” comments Horne.

 From its new, larger South African office in Durban – comprising of 50 employees – IFS is able to oversee work completed across its various regions of operation, however, local skills are a must in neighbouring countries in order to guarantee there is continuous skills transfer.
 Therefore, IFS ensures the corporate office structure is replicated in each country of operation.